neutron-org/neutron-docs/docs/tutorials/cosmwasm_wasmkit.md

 ### Start local network

-A local instance of neutron network can be created if follwing config is specified in `wasmkit.config.js` file:
+A local instance of neutron network can be created if a following config is specified in `wasmkit.config.js` file:

 ```js
   localnetworks: {  // specify localnetwork docker image, ports and environment variables